 Education and training continue to be the most effective path to sustained employment.
-The highest level of education attained by the majority of Louisiana residents of all age groups, except those aged 35-44, was high school graduate.
+The highest level of education attained by the majority of Delaware residents of all age groups was high school graduate.

 Educational Attainment by Age Group

 Importance of Information: